ssrlive/acme-tiny/README.md

   -c, --csr <FILE>              path to your certificate signing request -d, --acme-dir <DIR>          path to the .well-known/acme-challenge/ directory
       --quiet                   suppress output except for errors
-      --disable-check           disable checking if the challenge file is hosted correctly --directory-url <URL>     certificate authority directory url [default: https://acme-v02.api.letsencrypt.org/directory] --contact [<CONTACT>...]
+      --check-challenge <BOOL>  checking if the challenge file is hosted correctly [possible values: true, false] --directory-url <URL>     certificate authority directory url [default: https://acme-v02.api.letsencrypt.org/directory] --contact [<CONTACT>...]
 Contact details (e.g. mailto:aaa@bbb.com) for your account-key --check-port <PORT>       what port to use when self-checking the challenge file, default is 80